Degeneracy Engineering for Classical and Quantum Annealing: A Case Study of Sparse Linear Regression in Collider Physics: Degeneracy Engineering

 For the double ABE, we have two ancilla bits $r_a$ and $q_a$.
 There are now eight different ways to encode $c_a = 0$, of which the two lowest lying states with $R_a^{(0-\text{double})}=0$ are: \begin{enumerate}[label=(\roman*)] \item turning off all bits, just as for the single ABE; and \item turning on just $p_a$ and $n_a$. \end{enumerate} Similarly, we can encode $c_a=1$ in four different ways, of which the two lowest lying states with $R_a^{(0-\text{double})}= 1$ arise from: \begin{enumerate}[label=(\roman*)] \item turning on just $p_a$; and \item turning on just $p_a$ and $r_a$. \end{enumerate} Thus, the relative degeneracy between the lowest lying $c_a=0$ and $c_a=1$ configurations is 1:1.

-In this way, we have used the double ABE to successfully engineer a larger ground state degeneracy without changing the lowest lying energy levels of the system.
-This general principle of exponentially increasing the ground state degeneracy of the regularizer can be generalized to $M>1$ in a straightforward fashion, by turning on various combinations of pairs of $(p_a^{(i)},n_a^{(i)})$.
+In this way, we have used the double ABE to successfully engineer a larger ground-state degeneracy without changing the lowest lying energy levels of the system.
+This general principle of exponentially increasing the ground-state degeneracy of the regularizer can be generalized to $M>1$ in a straightforward fashion, by turning on various combinations of pairs of $(p_a^{(i)},n_a^{(i)})$.

 There is some freedom in \Eq{eq:2lb} that could be exploited for practical applications.
 We chose a penalty of $+2$ in \Eq{eq:2lb} (i.e.\ the dotted orange edges between $q_a$ and $p^{(i)}_a$ and between $r_a$ and $n^{(i)}_a$) to reduce the degeneracy of the first excited states.
 With a penalty of $+1$ instead, one could take a connected configuration with total penalty $+1$ and turn on additional $p^{(i)}_a$ and $n^{(i)}_a$ pairs without additional costs.
 As long as it is greater than $+1$, the precise value of this penalty term could be adjusted to optimize the loss landscape.